Gong Yoo, ‘Goblin’ Star, Plans To Connect With Fans In The Best Way Possible

 Since the premiere of his breakout Korean drama, Goblin, Gong Yoo’s popularity has seen a dramatic increase.

-As an article in The Jakarta Post reported, in a recent study of the popularity of Korean actors by rekorea.net, Gong Yoo had the highest consumer participation rate.
+As an article in the Jakarta Post reported, in a recent study of the popularity of Korean actors by rekorea.net, Gong Yoo had the highest consumer participation rate.
 Simply put, this means that out of all the other actors studies, Gong Yoo receives the most likes online.

 In fact, the most common keywords associated with Gong Yoo include “like” and “smile.”

-According to The Jakarta Post, research showed that the consumer participation rate for Gong Yoo was 2.6 million which was more than four times the rate of the actor who came in second, Zo In-sung.
+According to the Jakarta Post, research showed that the consumer participation rate for Gong Yoo was 2.6 million which was more than four times the rate of the actor who came in second, Zo In-sung.

 RELATED POSTS ON INQUISITR